 When HIV is at undetectable levels, it not only provides great health benefits to the HIV positive guy but also acts as a highly effective prevention method for HIV negative guys.

 How is UVL achieved?

 A UVL is achieved through antiretroviral therapy (ART), basically meaning HIV treatment.
 ART is a combination of three or more medications, often referred to as ‘combination therapy’.
 Don’t worry though, many of these combinations have been crafted into a single pill to make it easier to take.
 Advances in treatment mean that they are far less toxic and have much less side effects than you would think.

-How effective is UVL?
+How effective is UVL at Preventing HIV Transmission?